 Some people with hearing impairments may use lip-reading to understand others.
 While PHO 20-008 provides an exemption to allow communication with those individuals who are hearing impaired, the University of Colorado’s Center for Inclusive Design and Excellence created DIY clear mask designs, which support lipreading visibility.
 Download mask design instructions (PDF)..
 While not required, we strongly encourage any individuals in the deaf and hearing-impaired community to consider using a clear mask design such as the University of Colorado’s design.

 Please also be aware that if you cannot medically tolerate a mask, you should consider limiting any visits to businesses to protect yourself and others.
 If you need help getting groceries or other necessities, you can call 211 to be connected to local resources that may be able to help you.

 Do I need any documentation if I am exempt from the order?

 No. However, if you cannot wear a face covering at work where one would otherwise be required, your employer may request documentation from you.

 Do I need to wear a mask while exercising at an indoor gym?

 Yes, mask-wearing requirements apply to everyone indoors, including people exercising.
 If you are in an indoor room with other patrons who are not a part of your household, then you need to wear a mask.
-You may remove it temporarily if you need to catch your breath or safely perform an activity, but wear a mask as much as feasible.
+You may remove it temporarily if you need to catch your breath.

 What about indoor sports?